The two week block of swimming starts on Monday 21st June. Please remember your costume/ shorts, hat, goggles (if you need them) and towel.

 It is expected that your child has an appropriate reading book with them for daily reading sessions.
 This book can be from home or school.
 Books can be changed whenever necessary and we encourage your child to be independent in changing and choosing books form the class or school library.
 However, guidance will be given when required.
 Children will read in a guided session weekly and may be heard individually too.

 In preparation for secondary school, regularly completing homework is a good habit to develop.
-Year 6 pupils are expected to read daily and practise weekly maths skills.
+Year 6 pupils are expected to read daily and practise weekly maths and grammar skills.
 Talk homework is also required in preparation for extended pieces of writing in school.
 For additional home learning use TT Rockstar, Education City, Oxford Reading Buddy and practical maths tasks.

 Pupils may have a refillable, named water bottle for the classroom so that they can have access to drinking water throughout the day.
 Please note that this is for water only and not juice.